 With an inactive tool table you must always plunge vertically (Q366=0) because you cannot define a plunging angle.

 Pre-position the tool in the machining plane to the starting position with radius compensation R0.
 Note parameter Q367 (position).

 The TNC automatically pre-positions the tool in the tool axis.
-Pay attention to Q204 2ND SET-UP CLEARANCE.
+Observe Q204 2ND SET-UP CLEARANCE.